x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/verify-installation.md

 For detailed syntax and parameter information, see [Get-ExchangeServer](http://technet.microsoft.com/library/96543903-10fa-46fe-9ea0-90570ca0ad2e.aspx).

-## Review the Windows Application log and the Exchane Setup log
+## Review the Windows Application log and the Exchange Setup log

 - Exchange Setup logs events in the **Application** log of the Windows Server.
 This log contains a history of each action that the system takes during Exchange setup and any errors that occurred (By default, the logging method is set to Verbose).
 You can use the Windows **Even Viewer** to find the  messages related to Exchange setup.